 For a genuinely thrilling experience, Universal Studios claims its Halloween Horror Nights are the scariest in town.
 Each fall, the park receives a grim makeover, with roaming zombies and nine haunted houses themed around Universal franchises (think: "The Walking Dead" and "American Horror Story").
 In 2020, Halloween Horror Nights have been canceled.

-After dark, Knotts Berry Farm becomes Knotts Scary Farm.
-Once a somewhat mild Halloween diversion for families, this festival now includes 10 haunted mazes, five "scare zones" with wandering zombies and creepy clowns, and two specialty shows.
+Likewise, Knotts Berry Farm in Anaheim becomes Knotts "Scary" Farm for Halloween.
+Once a somewhat mild diversion for families, this festival now includes ten haunted mazes, five "scare zones" with wandering zombies and creepy clowns, and two specialty shows.
 The 2020 season has been canceled.

-For thrills any time of year, the Whaley House is reputed to be one of the most haunted in the country.
-Several theories exist: Some say the house is haunted by the real-life ghost of Yankee Jim Robinson, who owner Thomas Whaley watched hang to death on the premises before he built the home.
-Others say that Violet Whaley, who committed suicide on-property in 1855, haunts the building.
+Thrills abound year-round at San Diego's Whaley House, which some say is haunted by the real-life ghost of Yankee Jim Robinson, whom owner Thomas Whaley watched hang to death on the premises before he built the home.
+Others say that Violet Whaley, who committed suicide on the property in 1855, haunts the building.
 In 2020, the Whaley House is replacing physical haunts with virtual ones with a series of online tours and Q&As with historians.

 Silicon Valley and Santa Clara County

-You'll have to join the Wine Club at Castello di Amorosa to get in, but the annual Halloween Pagan Ball is worth the price.
-Held in an Italian castle with an atmosphere closer to Venice's Carnevale than anything we've seen this side of the ocean, this extravagant party is a combination of good wine, scrumptious bites, and a dungeon full of horrors, good wine and food, we think it's more fun than all those Southern California theme park events put together.
+You have to be a member of the Wine Club to get into Castello di Amorosa, but rest assured, the annual Halloween Pagan Ball is worth the price.
+Held in an Italian-style castle boasting an atmosphere closer to Venice's Carnevale than anything else you'd find on this side of the ocean, this extravagant party is a combination of good wine, scrumptious bites, and a dungeon full of horrors.
+In 2020, it's been canceled.